 Sometimes I just wanted time for myself, but that’s not possible with someone right next to you every day.
 Besides, we often had discussions about how messy the room was, something that today will be alarming due to the pandemic that the whole world is experiencing with the spread of COVID-19.

-On the other hand, the good thing about flatsharing is that not only you can have the opportunity to meet other students without sharing your room with other people.
+On the other hand, the good thing about flatsharing is that not only you can have the opportunity to meet other Erasmus+ students without sharing your room with other people.
 You will also have wonderful experiences with your new classmates and other students without losing the advantage of having your intimacy whenever you want.
 You will have time alone whenever you want and you will be able to make private calls to your family or friends.
 Things you can’t do in a dormitory.

-Forget about university dorms and student residences
+Forget about university dorms during Erasmus+

 The quality of the rooms is often very poor, and bad experiences with your roommates are usual, like insults, arguments, and awkward moments, among others.
 These details are often overlooked, plus the fact that this lack of privacy, space, and control dramatically affects the possibility that you may not be able to share with your family and friends in the way that you would like.